-When traveling from Hakata Station, sit on the train’s left side in order to experience views of the Ariake Sea.
+When traveling from Hakata Station to Nagasaki, sit on the train’s left side in order to experience views of the Ariake Sea.
 You may also visit some interesting stops along the way, such as the onsen town of Futsukaichi or the historical houses and museum of Saga.

 You may also want to experience a luxury ride on the Seven Stars Kyushu, whose 2-day itinerary runs from Hakata to Nagasaki Station, passing by Fukuoka and Japan’s largest volcano: Mount Aso.